-[The World geodetic system (WGS) is a consistent set of parameters for describing the size and shape of the earth, positions of a network of points with respect to the centre of mass of the Earth, transformations from major geodetic data and the potential of the Earth.
+The World geodetic system (WGS) is a consistent set of parameters for describing the size and shape of the earth, positions of a network of points with respect to the centre of mass of the Earth, transformations from major geodetic data and the potential of the Earth.
 (IMO Resolution A.860(20)).